the1lab/1lab/src/Cat/Displayed/Instances/Objects.lagda.md

     Cartesian-morphism-pathp E (f′ .cartesian .unique (hom′ m′) (ap hom′ p))
 ```

-If $E$ is a fibration, then the object fibration is also a fibration.
+If $E$ is a fibration, then its fibration of objects is a a [right
-Furthermore, it is also a [right fibration], as every morphism is
+fibration], by the preceding result.
+This means the fibres of the object
-cartesian.
-This means that the fibration of objects is fibred in groupoids.
+fibration are groupoids.

 [right fibration]: Cat.Displayed.Cartesian.Right.html